Maribor Slovenia Travel Guide

 Maribor’s public transport finds operation by Marprom, which supplies a network of city buses.
 These buses connect the city center to different districts, residential areas, shopping centers, and the lower station of the Pohorje cable car.
 The system designs for ease of use and covers a good portion of the urban area.

 Buses generally run on schedule, presenting a reliable means of getting around.
 During peak hours, they maintain higher frequency.
-The main bus terminal is located next to the main train station (Avtobusna postaja Maribor) at Partizanska cesta 21.
+The main bus the depot is located next to the main train station (Avtobusna postaja Maribor) at Partizanska cesta 21.

 Is available at the main bus stops, main bus station, and Marprom website.